 Recognizing the Role of Rest

 Fatigue contributes significantly in any injury recovery program.
-Sleep deprivation, a seriously underestimated problem, often leads to development of chronic pain.
+Sleep deprivation, a seriously underestimated problem, often leads to the development of chronic pain.
 Training regularly in a fatigued state not only impairs athletic performance, but negatively impacts the rate of injury recovery.

 The risk of collateral injury is a significant factor in many cases of chronic pain.
 This term refers to the idea that when an athlete incurs an injury, he places himself at higher risk for all manners of other injuries.
 A seemingly minor setback in terms of re-injury can thwart the healing process and ultimately lead to a lifetime of chronic discomfort.